-If considered a "habit" to learn or cultivate. the Charter becomes less of an abstraction. becomes a gradual process reorganizing our priorities with the ultimate aim of attaining a more balanced life.
-This, in turn, invites us to consider the long-term of choices. consequences our integrating a sense of global connection and broadmindedness to my personal life and teaching, I am investing in a world that celebrates what we all share in common: our humanity and how it relates to history and culture and nature itself.
+If considered a "habit" to learn or cultivate, the Charter becomes less of an abstraction. becomes gradual а process reorganizing our priorities with the ultimate aim of attaining a more balanced life.
+This, in turn, invites us to consider the long-term consequences of our choices. integrating a sense of global connection and broadmindedness to my personal life and teaching, I am investing in a world that celebrates what we all share in common: our humanity and how it relates to history and culture and nature itself.